-Dividend distributions to shareholders are recognized as financial liabilities upon declaration by the University.
+Dividend distributions to shareholders are recognized as financial liabilities upon declaration by the Group's BOD or BOT.

-Financial liabilities are classified as current liabilities if payment is due to be settled within one year or less after the reporting period, or the Group does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
+Financial liabilities are classified as current liabilities if payment is due to be settled within one year or less after the reporting period, or the Group does not have an unconditional right to defer settlement of the liability for at least 12 months after the reporting period.
 Otherwise, these are presented as non-current liabilities.